-We review the applications against eligibility criteria and notify you if you are not eligible.

-We assess eligible applications against the assessment criteria including an overall consideration of value for money and compare it to other eligible applications.
+DISR assess the applications against eligibility criteria and notify you if you are not eligible.
+The Committee assess eligible applications against the assessment criteria including an overall consideration of value with money and compare it to other eligible applications.

 We make grant recommendations